Inna Palacios

-Inna Kristianne Beza Palacios (born February 8, 1994) is a Filipino professional footballer who plays as a goalkeeper for PFF Women's League club Kaya-Iloilo and the Philippines women's national team.
+Inna Kristianne Beza Palacios (born February 8, 1994) is a Filipino professional footballer who plays as a goalkeeper for PFF Women's League club Kaya-Iloilo.
+She also played for the Philippines women's national team.

 Early life

-Inna Palacios was born on February 8, 1994 in Manila, Philippines.
+Inna Palacios was born on February 8, 1994, in Manila, Philippines.
 She started playing football at age 4.

 Career

 Youth

-Palacios attended Colegio de San Agustin-Makati and won at least 5 MVP awards and some tournaments with her school's football team.
+Palacios attended Colegio San Agustin – Makati and won at least 5 MVP awards and some tournaments with her school's football team.
 She started playing for her school's team at grade 4.
 Before playing as a goalkeeper, she tried playing as a forward, winger and a defender.

 Collegiate

 Palacios decided to study at De La Salle University and play for their varsity team.
-She was scouted by La Salle coach, Hans Smit during her stint with the national team in 2012.
-She was also scouted by the coaches of Ateneo and University of the Philippines.
+She was scouted by La Salle coach, Hans Smit, during her stint with the national team in 2012.
+She was also scouted by the coaches of the Ateneo de Manila University and University of the Philippines.

-On her rookie year with De La Salle, Palacios dealt with several issues that led her to almost quitting from football; the death of her grandmother while she was away from the country while playing for the Philippine national team and recovering from a recurring injury.
+In her rookie year with De La Salle, Palacios dealt with several issues that led her to almost quit football: the death of her grandmother while she was away from the country while playing for the Philippine national team and recovering from a recurring injury.
 Smit allowed Palacios to recover physically and emotionally and was able to regain her form.
 Inna Palacios established herself as the first-choice goalkeeper of her varsity team and was able to receive the best goalkeeper award at UAAP Season 75 and UAAP Season 77 which ended in 2013 and 2015 respectively.
 She scored a goal in her final game for De La Salle.

 Club

+La Salle played alongside clubs and other collegiate teams at the PFF Women's League.
+Palacios was part of the team which won the 2016–17 season.
+She was named Best Goalkeeper for the season.

-By 2022, Palacios has been with Kaya-Iloilo, helping the club win the SingaCup in Singapore.
+Palacios has been with Kaya–Iloilo as early as 2021.
+She helped the club win the 2022 SingaCup in Singapore.
+Kaya won the PFF Women's League in 2023 and 2025 seasons.